Hilicot/Sphere_Topologies/README.md

 ##### IMPORTANT DISCLAIMER
 This code was made for me only, to generate and animate different sphere meshes inside Blender 2.90 for visual representation.
-This project is made to work as a Blender script that is able to create spheres and dynamically change its properties, so in the code there will be additional step that are not stricly concerned with the mesh generation.
+This project is made to work as a Blender script that is able to create spheres and dynamically change their properties, so in the code there will be additional steps that are not stricly concerned with the mesh generation.
 This also means the code is poorly documented and absolutely not bug free.
-While the code works and can used in Blender, it comes as is, and it's probably more useful as a reference rather than a solid code base.
+While the code works and can be used in Blender, it comes as is, and it's probably more useful as a reference rather than a solid code base.

 ---
 ## Sphere types